RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/webkit.md

       copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-    * Neither the name of Code Aurora Forum, Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the nameText of Code Aurora Forum, Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.